edxploit/ManagementSystem/README.md

 Expect bugs and errors.

-Security features - salt, hash - yet to be implemented.
+Security features - salt, hash etc - yet to be implemented.

 /*---------------------------------------------------------------------------------------------------------------*/